 The government has also blocked access for most international human rights monitors and foreign journalists, and has imposed a tight information blockade.
 Human Rights Watch conducted interviews with hundreds of residents who have escaped to neighboring countries and spoke to many witnesses still inside Syria.
-We have documented systematic, widespread, and gross violations of human rights by the Syrian Government, which may amount to crimes against humanity.
+We have documented systematic, widespread, and gross violations of human rights by the Syrian

 Government, which may amount to crimes against humanity.

 Syria has blatantly flouted its commitments, under a recent Arab League-sponsored deal, to cease the violence, withdraw all troops from cities and towns, and allow access to journalists and Arab League monitors.
 Due to ongoing restrictions on independent monitors, Human Rights Watch has had difficulty verifying specific information on the latest spate of killings.
-But it is clear that the last week has seen an intensification of the violence, with reports of mounting deaths as part of a renewed government crackdown, particularly on the city of Homs.
+But it is clear that the last week has seen an intensification of the violence, with reports of mounting deaths as part of a renewed government crackdown, particularly on the city of Homs. a renewed government crackdown, particularly on the city of Homs.